Do Infrared Sauna Blankets Really Work? Here’s What We Know.

 - Chronic myofascial pain

-- Potentially lower back pain and muscle damage, but the results were inconclusive
+- Possible lower back pain and muscle damage, but the results are inconclusive

 Depression and Negative Mood